-The Internet has become a dangerous place.
+The Internet increasingly becomes a dangerous place.
 Apart from the trolls lurking on social media waiting to shame and harass you at every turn, and in addition to the websites that drop a cookie onto your computer and track what you do online, there is an even darker side.
 Criminal organizations are capturing your personally identifiable information - such as credit cards, home address, and date of birth - and selling them to the highest bidder.
 Hackers are actively on the prowl looking for ways to compromise your financial endeavors - everything from stealing your 401K login to assuming control of your social media accounts.

 Plans and pricing

 IdentityForce offers a choice of plans for their services.
 Also, discounts are offered for those that pay annually, which is a plus as the upper tier plan does get expensive.